redfern155/FEND-CAPSTONE/README.md

 3. The server then makes a GET request to the [Geonames API](https://www.geonames.org/export/geonames-search.html) for location information matching the input destination.
 4. If a matching location is found, the lat & long obtained from Geonames are then used to make a GET request to the [Weatherbit Forecast API (16 day / daily)](https://www.weatherbit.io/api/weather-forecast-16-day) to obtain a 16 day forecast for the location.
 5. Using the City Name and State Code/Country Name values received from the previous API calls, a GET request is then made to the [Pixabay API](https://pixabay.com/api/docs/) to obtain a photo of the destination.
+6. The data gathered from each API call is returned to the client.
+The webpage is then dynamically updated to display the returned destination forecast and photo.
+    - If the travel date is within the current week (no more than 6 days in the future), a forecast for the current week is displayed.
+    - If the travel date is outside of the current week (>6 days in the future), a forecast beginning 7 days in the future and ending 15 days in the future is displayed.

 ## Limitations